Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute
 This is work for task 5.
 It is a script that adds execute permission to the owner of the file "hello".

+6-multiple_permissions
+This is work for task 6.
+It is a script that adds execute permission to the owner and the group owner, as well as read permission to other users, to the file hello.